Abdulfattah Adam

-Abdulfattah Adam (عبدالفتاح آدم, born 1 January 1995) is a Saudi Arabian professional footballer who plays as a striker for Pro League side Abha on loan from Al-Nassr, and the Saudi Arabia national team.
+Abdulfattah Adam (عبدالفتاح آدم, born 1 January 1995) is a Saudi Arabian professional footballer who plays as a striker for Pro League side Al-Taawoun, and the Saudi Arabia national team.

 Club career

 Adam was first scouted when he played in a friendly match against Al-Jeel during the summer of 2014.
 Al-Jeel were impressed by him and Abdullah Darwish, the manager at the time, insisted on Adam participating in the team's training.
 Adam officially signed for Al-Jeel during the 2014 summer transfer window.

 Al-Jeel

 Abdulfattah ended his first season with Al-Jeel scoring 10 goals during the course of the 2014–15 season helping them to a sixth-placed finish.
 During his second season with the club, Adam ended the season with 21 goals in all competitions.
 He finished as the league's top scorer for the first time in his career.
 During his last season, the 2016–17 season, Abdulfattah Adam finished the season with 21 goals in 31 appearances in all competitions.
 He also finished the season as the league's top scorer for the second consecutive season.
 In the 2016–17 season Adam became the all-time leading goal scorer for Al-Jeel with his 50th goal for the club.